This section introduces the typical OpenSAFELY workflow for a single research project.

 - Test the code by running the analysis steps specified in the project pipeline, which specifies the execution order for data extracts and analyses and the outputs to be released.

-- Execute the analysis on the real data via OpenSAFELY's job server.
+- Execute the analysis on the real data via OpenSAFELY's jobs site.
 This will generate outputs on the secure server.

 - Check the output for disclosivity within the server, and redact if necessary.